gonzalobravoargentina/fetch_Argentina/README.md

 ==========

 The fetch length, is the length of water over which a given wind can blown.
 The higher the wind fetch from a certain direction, then more wave energy could be imparted if the wind blows for that direction.
-Wind Fetch shuld be analysed along with the predominant wind speed and direction of the sites.
-If you got a high fetch value but the wind blows few times in the year from that direction, then the wave energy shouldnt be representative.
+Wind Fetch should be analysed along with the predominant wind speed and direction of the sites.
+If you got a high fetch value but the wind blows few times in the year from that direction, then wave energy will not be well represented by fetch.

 fetch_Argentina
 ==========